al-obrien/rosv/README.md

 osv_query('dask', ecosystem = 'PyPI')
 ```

-Multiple packages can be queried at the same time and can be mixed
+Multiple packages can be queried at the same time and across ecosystems.
-between ecosystems.

 ``` r
 osv_query(c('dask', 'readxl', 'dplyr'),